nodexeus/blockvisor/node_image_builder_guide.md

 - Once the binaries and the blockchain data are in place, and you have a sense of what it means to run nodes on different networks of the same blockchain, you can move on to implement/customize Babel Plugin (rhai script).

+Also make sure that following tools, required by Babel, are available:
+- `fallocate`
+- `fuser`

 ### Implementing/Customizing Babel Plugin for New Blockchain